ruanxin/template-operator/README.md

     chmod +x kubebuilder && mv kubebuilder /usr/local/bin/
     ```
 * [kyma CLI](https://storage.googleapis.com/kyma-cli-stable/kyma-darwin)
-* A [Helm Chart](https://helm.sh/) to install from your control-loop (if you do not have one ready, feel free to use the stateless redis chart from this sample)
 * An OCI Registry to host OCI Image
   * Follow our [Provision cluster and OCI registry](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/developer/provision-cluster-and-registry.md) guide to create a local registry provided by k3d
   * Or using [Google Container Registry (GCR)](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/developer/prepare-gcr-registry.md) guide for a remote registry.